 Between Ninoy Aquino International Airport and stops in Greater Manila

-Transport company UBE Express operates scheduled bus services between MNL and various points in Greater Manila.
-Refer to their Facebook page for detailed route information and timetables.
+UBE Express operates scheduled bus services between MNL and various points in Greater Manila.
+Refer to their Facebook page for route information and timetables.

 Buses bound for the airport stop at all four terminals; however, buses leaving from the airport only pick up passengers at T3.
 In other words, you can disembark at T1/T2/T3/T4 if you’re heading to MNL, but if you’re riding from MNL you can only board at T3.

-Fares range from PHP 150.00 to PHP 300.00 depending on the destination/origin.
-Payment is collected using Beep contactless cards, which can be purchased from LRT/MRT railway stations and other select vendors (including some Ministop and FamilyMart stores in Metro Manila).
-Cash is accepted on journeys originating from the airport – where UBE Express has a manned booth at T3 – but will not necessarily be accepted on journeys to the airport.
+Fares range from approximately PHP 150.00 to PHP 300.00 depending on destination/origin.
+Payment is collected using Beep contactless cards.
+Cash is accepted on journeys from the airport – where UBE Express has a manned booth at T3 – but will not necessarily be accepted on journeys to the airport.

 Between Ninoy Aquino International Airport and Clark International Airport

-There are regular highway bus services run by Genesis Transport between MNL and Clark International Airport (CRK) in Pampanga Province – about 90 kilometres to the northwest – which may be of interest to travellers who need to connect between flights using the two airports.
-Refer to their Facebook page for detailed route information and timetables.
+Genesis Transport operates highway bus services between MNL and Clark International Airport (CRK) in Pampanga Province, about 90 kilometres to the northwest.
+Refer to their Facebook page for route information and timetables.

 (Note: In view of the considerable distance – and unpredictable road traffic conditions – between MNL and CRK, travellers should think twice before booking a flight itinerary that involves a same-day transfer between these two airports.)